-The decision to reduce the Induction period sits with HISP TSH Appropriate Body and a quality assurance process will be undertaken in order to make a decision to accept a reduction application or not.
+The decision to reduce the Induction period sits with HISP TSH Appropriate Body and a quality assurance process will be undertaken in order to make a decision to accept a reduction request or not.
+Typically, HISP TSH Appropriate Body would expect an ECT to have a consistent 'progress grading' of an A grade to be considered for a reduced reduction.